-This salmon chowder recipe is a lightened and brightened version of a classic food that is occasionally quite heavy.
-My version is not thickened and gets a real lift in flavour from chili and lime.
+This salmon chowder recipe is a lightened and brightened version of a classic food that gets a real lift in flavour from chilli and lime.

 Chowder recipes have a long association with seafaring and seafood, arguably the most famous is the New England Clam Chowder.
 Often thickened with crackers or biscuits they are a classic winter warmer, but my chowder recipe aims to be lighter and brighter.

 I am not talking about a “skinny” chowder, I go heavy with cream and butter, no, my aim is to make a lighter summer chowder.

 I love a good bowl of soup and this aims to give the chowder a sprinkle of sunshine.

 Of course not thickening the dish with a roux or ‘crackers’ goes some way to achieve that.

 But the primary tool to achieve this is a big whack of chili and lime.
 Two ingredients that when combined, scream summer to me.

 How to Cook Soup in a Slow Cooker.

 We start this chowder recipe in a pretty common way, by softening carrot, celery, onion and in this case potatoes.

 You can not just throw these in the slow cooker, they will not soften down enough in the crockpot alone.